-- a) An interested person may present at a LMH CoC meeting a transaction or arrangement, but must disclose actual or potential conflict of interest he/she has in the transaction or arrangement. - b) After the presentation, the interested person shall leave the meeting to allow LMH CoC to discuss and vote on the proposed transaction or arrangement involving the possible conflict of interest. - c) The LMH CoC shall, if appropriate, appoint a disinterested person or committee to investigate alternatives to the proposed transaction or arrangement that would avoid a conflict of interest. - d) After investigation and discussion, the LMH CoC shall determine whether the CoC can obtain with reasonable efforts a more advantageous transaction or arrangement from a person or entity that would not give rise to a conflict of interest. - e) If a more advantageous transaction or arrangement is not reasonably available under circumstances not producing a conflict of interest, the LMH CoC shall determine by a majority vote of the disinterested members whether the transaction or arrangement is in the CoC's best interest, for its own benefit, and whether it is fair and reasonable.
-In conformity with the above determination, it shall make its decision as to whether to enter into the transaction or arrangement. - 5.
-Violations of the Conflict of Interest Policy
+- a) An interested person may make a presentation at a LMH CoC meeting, but after the presentation, he/she shall leave the meeting during the discussion of, and the vote on, the transaction or arrangement involving the possible conflict of interest. - b) The LMH CoC shall, if appropriate, appoint a disinterested person or committee to investigate alternatives to the proposed transaction or arrangement. - c) After exercising due diligence, the LMH CoC shall determine whether the CoC can obtain with reasonable efforts a more advantageous transaction or arrangement from a person or entity that would not give rise to a conflict of interest. - d) If a more advantageous transaction or arrangement is not reasonably possible under circumstances not producing a conflict of interest, the LMH CoC shall determine by a majority vote of the disinterested members whether the transaction or arrangement is in the CoC's best interest, for its own benefit, and whether it is fair and reasonable.
+In conformity with the above determination, it shall make its decision as to whether to enter into the transaction or arrangement.

+5. Violations of the Conflict of Interest Policy

-- a) If the LMH CoC has reasonable cause to believe that a member has failed to disclose actual or potential conflicts of interest, it shall inform the member of the basis for such belief and afford the member an opportunity to explain the alleged failure to disclose. - b) If, after hearing the member's response and after making further investigation as warranted by the circumstances, the LMH CoC determines the member has failed to disclose an actual or possible conflict of interest, it shall take appropriate disciplinary and corrective action.
+- a) If the LMH CoC has reasonable cause to believe a member has failed to disclose actual or possible conflicts of interest, it shall inform the member of the basis for such belief and afford the member an opportunity to explain the alleged failure to disclose. - b) If, after hearing the member's response and after making further investigation as warranted by the circumstances, the LMH CoC determines the member has failed to disclose an actual or possible conflict of interest, it shall take appropriate disciplinary and corrective action.